 PHILANDO CASTILE COMMUNITY PEACE GARDEN

-The transformation of the scene of a tragedy into a bastion of peace and a sanctuary of reflection, healing, and advocacy for justice dedicated to Philando Castile.
+The transformation of the scene of a tragedy into a space of reflection, healing, justice, and community remembrance.

 Falcon Heights, Minnesota